open-contracting/kingfisher-collect/docs/logs.rst

 -  *503 Service Unavailable*: back off and retry
 -  … or try different parameters until a request succeeds

-Unrecoverable errors are yielded as FileError items (see :ref:`log-file-error-items`).
+Unrecoverable errors are logged at ERROR level (see :ref:`log-errors`).

 Read the numbers of spider exceptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~